 - It has a sleek, modern design.

-- It only lasts half a day.
+- It only holds about a liter of water.

-- It runs for 24 hours.
+- It runs for 20 hours.

 - The light on the front is very bright.